FRITZ!Box 5490 Service - Knowledge Base

 - Enable the option "Internet access to the FRITZ!Box via HTTPS enabled" in the "Internet Access" section.

-- Only if you would like to use a port for HTTPS other than the standard port (443), enter the desired port in the field "TCP port for HTTPS".
+- If you want to use a port that differs from the standard port (443), enter the desired port in the field "TCP port for HTTPS".

 3 Accessing the FRITZ!Box using dynamic DNS

-- Call up the dynamic DNS domain name at which FRITZ!Box can be reached over the Internet in a web browser.
-If the FRITZ!Box does not use the default HTTPS port 443, add the HTTPS port used by the FRITZ!Box to the domain name.
+- In a web browser, call up the dynamic DNS domain name at which FRITZ!Box can be reached over the internet.
+If the FRITZ!Box does not use the default HTTPS port 443, add the port used by the FRITZ!Box to the domain name.

 - If the web browser says that the connection is not trusted or not safe, confirm the security warning as follows:

-- In the corresponding fields, enter the user name and password of a FRITZ!Box user who is authorized to access the FRITZ!Box over the Internet and click "Log in".
+- In the corresponding fields, enter the user name and password of a FRITZ!Box user who is authorized to access the FRITZ!Box over the internet.